openzipkin/zipkin/zipkin-storage/zipkin2_cassandra/README.md

 `zipkin2.storage.cassandra.CassandraStorage.Builder` includes defaults that will operate against a local Cassandra installation.

 ## Logging
+Since the underlying driver uses SLF4J, Zipkin's storage layer also uses this (note SLF4J is supported out-of-the-box with no configuration in zipkin-server).

+Zipkin's storage layer logs to the category "zipkin2.storage.cassandra", but you may wish to see the entire "zipkin2" when troubleshooting.
+Depending on details desired, the underlying driver's category "com.datastax.driver.core" at debug level may help.

-Queries are logged to the category "com.datastax.driver.core.QueryLogger" when debug or trace is enabled via SLF4J.
+If you just want to see queries and latency, set the category "com.datastax.driver.core.QueryLogger" to debug or trace.
 Trace level includes bound values.

 See [Logging Query Latencies](http://docs.datastax.com/en/developer/java-driver/3.0/supplemental/manual/logging/#logging-query-latencies) for more details.